 Rich has deep experience in California politics.
 He started his career as a legislative staffer for state Senators Gary Hart and Herschel Rosenthal.
 He went on to become chief political fundraiser for top elected officials throughout the Los Angeles area, including Congressmen Henry Waxman and Mel Levine.

 His education includes a J.D. from the Loyola University School of Law, an M.A. in Public Affairs Fellowship with the Coro Foundation, and a B.A. from UC Santa Barbara.
-He is an appointed member of the UC Board of Regents and an elected member of the Solana Beach School Board.
+He is Vice Chair of the UC Board of Regents and an elected member of the Solana Beach School Board.
 Rich previously served as President of the Board of Governors of the California Community College System, as an appointee of Gov. Gray Davis.